Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 ### `/example_docs`
 This subfolder contains a scaled down version of the Sphinx build that builds the documentation for the Qiskit repos.

 It pulls styles from the `/src` subfolder.
-You can check any changes you are making to theme by building the documentation (see running locally section) and opening the HTML files generated in `/example_docs/docs/_build/html`.
+You can check any changes you are making to theme by building the documentation (see running locally section) and opening the HTML files generated in `example_docs/docs/_qiskit_build` and `example_docs/docs/_pytorch_build`.

 ### `/docs_guide`
 This subfolder contains guidance on how to write documentation and build sphinx projects for Qiskit and Qiskit Ecosystem projects.
 You can view the fully rendered docs guide at https://qisk.it/docs-guide